We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 4. Clarity

-The GIA grades clarity on a scale of flawless to I3, where each step down from flawless indicates more impactful imperfections.
+The Gemological Institute of America (GIA) grades clarity on a scale of flawless to I3, where each step down from flawless indicates more impactful imperfections.

 There are some diamond inclusions to avoid, but others have minimal impact on its appearance, durability, and brilliance.